Scalp Tattooing is a fantastic treatment for female hair loss, including alopecia.

 “So today I actually had the confidence to wear my hair up – because it looks so amazing thanks to the SMP!
 I can’t tell you how much of a difference it’s made having this treatment.
 I am so happy right now! xx”

-If you would like to learn more about this treatment, or book a free consultation.
-Then please get in touch.
+If you would like to learn more about this treatment then please get in touch.